20% of the firefighters regularly exposed to AFFF come to struggle with a form of cancer

 In the unfortunate event that you developed a form of cancer as a consequence of exposure to PFAS-based firefighting foams in occupational or military settings, you are entitled to financial compensation.

 If you are a veteran, your lawyer will also file a claim for disability compensation with the VA.
+The only documents we will need from you are your employment or military records, which you must retrieve, and your medical records.
 Eventually, you will recover the compensation you deserve, which will also help you afford better healthcare and treatment.